 What is actually a preloader?

-In simple words, a preloader is content that is visible until the webpage finishes loading.
-And it disappears after the DOM (content) is loaded or after a certain time.
+A preloader is a loading screen that is visible until the webpage is fully loaded.
+It disappears after the DOM (content) is loaded or after a certain time.

-There are various types of preloaders you see on the web.
-It’s not mandatory to have one on your website but in some cases, it’s helpful especially if your website takes a long to load.
+There are various types of preloaders on the web.
+It’s not mandatory to have one, but in some cases, it’s helpful, especially if your website takes a long time to load.

-Sometimes certain web pages look distorted or broken until they finish loading.
-In this type of case, a preloader is helpful.
+Sometimes, certain web pages look distorted or broken until they finish loading.
+In this case, a preloader is helpful.

 Also, some website owners like to show a preloader for a certain/exact amount of time.

-In most cases, you’ll see preloaders with PNG, GIF, SVG, and a growing percentage of loading completion (something like a progress bar or circle).
+In most cases, you’ll see preloaders with PNG, GIF, SVG, and a growing percentage of loading completion (like a progress bar or circle).
 See an example (live preview) of a regular preloader.
 If you liked this live preview, see its setup guidelines.

 What is a video preloader?

-A video preloader also works the same way as mentioned above but it shows a video instead of images (PNG/JPG), GIF, etc.
+A video preloader works the same way as mentioned above, showing a video instead of images (PNG/JPG), GIF, etc.

-Video preloaders are rare on the internet and I personally have not found documentation or plugins to make one.
+Video preloaders are rare on the internet, and I have not found documentation or plugins to make one.

-Recently (December 2022), came across a request where someone needed a video preloader in anyways or at any cost where he wants to display a video with a logo animation.
+Recently (December 2022), I came across a request where someone needed a video preloader at any cost, as he wanted to display a video with a logo animation.

 This is why I created it and shared it with others if it helps any of you.